AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ## CDN provider responsibilities

-The Adobe Commerce on Cloud solution uses CDN providers to speed page-load time, cache content, and instantly purge outdated content.
+The Adobe Commerce on cloud infrastructure solution uses CDN providers to speed page-load time, cache content, and instantly purge outdated content.
 These providers are also responsible for security issues directly related to or affecting their CDN, as well as for defining and maintaining CDN WAF rules.

 ## Security responsibilities chart

-The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities with respect to the Adobe Commerce on cloud infrastructure shared responsibility model:
+The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities with respect to the Adobe Commerce on cloud infrastructure infrastructure shared responsibility model:

 <table>
 <thead>